Driver recovering, police investigating after car crashes into truck hauling steel beams in Walpole

 Video from Sky7 HD showed the mangled sedan in the middle of the street and the beams hanging off the back of the truck.

-Investigators believe the gray skies made it difficult for the driver to see the beams, which had just been picked up from the nearby KW Steel Structures.
+Investigators believe the gray skies made it difficult for the driver to see the beams, which had just been picked up from the nearby KW Steel Structurers.

+“The poor gentleman is driving down the street that steel beam is blending in with everything else and he went right in it,” said Gilbert James who witnessed the crash.

-Gilbert James, who recorded video of the crash, said there should have been a spotter in the street monitoring the oversized load.
+James, also recorded video and said there should have been a spotter in the street monitoring the oversized load.

 “The human error was there should have been a spotter on the street.
 The spotter was sitting in his red truck when he should have been on the street,” James said.